 Telling It like It Is – Will Congress Rise to Meet the Great Challenge of Creating an Economic Revival in 2014?

-Many of the major issues facing America have remained unresolved in Congress.
-From overhauling the tax code to health care and entitlement reforms, to spending cuts and the debt reduction, to immigration and gun control, Congress will still be grappling with monumental and wide-ranging policy challenges in 2014.
-Meanwhile, American families and businesses continue to confront uncertainty resulting from Washington’s unwillingness to work together to solve major problems.
+Many of the major issues facing America have remained unresolved in Congress due to hyper-partisanship—from overhauling the tax code to health care and entitlement reforms, to spending cuts and the debt reduction, to regulatory reform and immigration.
+As Congress fails to grapple with monumental and wide-ranging policy challenges, meanwhile American families and businesses continue to confront uncertainty resulting from Washington’s unwillingness to work together to solve major problems.

-With more than three decades of policy experience and knowing how Washington does – and doesn’t – work, Senator Olympia Snowe has keen and contemporary insights on what Congressional initiatives to look for in the coming year.
+With more than three decades of policy experience and knowing how Washington does – and doesn’t – work, Senator Olympia Snowe has keen and contemporary insights on Congress and the key issues in this election year.

 What's Gone Wrong in Washington, and Why It Doesn't Have To Be This Way